 The Company applied judgment in determining the functional currency of the Company and its subsidiaries.
 Functional currency was determined based on the currency that mainly influences sales prices, labour, materials and other costs of providing services.

-7. RECENT ACCOUNTING PRONOUNCEMENT
+6. RECENT ACCOUNTING PRONOUNCEMENT

-The Company has not early adopted the following new standards and adoption impacts on the consolidated financial statements have not yet been determined:
+The Company has not early adopted the following new standards that have been issued, but are not yet effective:

 IFRS 9 - Financial Instruments